What is diplegic cerebral palsy?

-Diplegic CP is a type of cerebral palsy that primarily affects 2 limbs.
-These are usually the legs.
+Diplegic CP is a type of cerebral palsy that primarily affects two limbs, usually the legs.
 Sometimes, people with diplegic CP also have mild issues with hand movements.
 But if the legs are significantly more affected than the arms, then usually a diagnosis of diplegic CP is given.
 Most people with diplegic CP have spasticity, or spastic diplegic CP, but this is not always the case.
 Most children with diplegic CP have normal intelligence.

 Physical movement differences from diplegic CP are caused by an area of damage to the brain, leading to the wrong signals, or reduced signals, going to the muscles telling them to move.

 Our superheroes with diplegic CP love to play all sorts of games in their physio sessions!
 Sometimes we even get water play out and have a water fight!
 Our therapists always seem to lose…

 Physiotherapy helps in three main areas in children with diplegic CP, strengthening, lengthening, and function.
 We also work closely with other professionals, to recommend other interventions such as orthotic devises, tone altering medication and SDR surgery.

 Improving the gait, or walking pattern, is one of the main goals of physiotherapy in superheroes with diplegic CP, as well as transitions and balance.
 We work with our clients to enable efficient movement patterns, working with the wider orthotics team when needed, to enable function, socialising and playing!

 Strengthening specific muscles, in specific ranges of movement is vital in these superheroes, as well as activating muscles with limited contraction.
 This usually makes up around 40 per cent of our physiotherapy intervention.
 But don’t worry, we make our workouts fun!
 This might be having a teddy bear’s picnic in prone, making a bridge for our cars with toe taps, or having a strength competition with our therapists!